hokkaidobest/Automation_Test_Side_Project/week_2/part-1/OOP.md

   * Section 3: Python For Testing (Section 3.7 - 3.10)

 ## Assignment 1: Class and Object (Python)
-Write a program which creates a class "Student" with the following Data: student_name, mark1, mark2, mark3, total_marks
+Write a program which creates a class "Student" with the following attribute: student_name, mark1, mark2, mark3, total_marks

 Methods: